Azer0s/azer0s.github.io/index.md

 ### Hummus 🌯

-Humus is a LISP-ish programming language I built in Go.
+Hummus is a LISP-ish programming language I built in Go.
 It features a simple, easy-to-use syntax and a powerful macro system.
 I created Hummus because I wanted a tool to experiment with language design and implementation.
 I actually did a lot of data processing with it.
 Actually working with a language I created was a lot of fun!

 [GitHub](https://github.com/Azer0s/Hummus)